-How to Set Minimum Order Quantity in WooCommerce?
+How to Set Minimum Order Quantity in WooCommerce (Plugins & Fixed Code)

 Think of Minimum Order Quantity (MOQ) as your store’s “no small fries” rule.
-It’s the fewest items (or lowest $ amount) customers must buy to checkout.
+It’s the fewest items (or the lowest dollar amount) customers must buy to check out.
 Why bother?

-You can still set MOQ in WooCommerce in three ways โ
+You can set an MOQ in your WooCommerce store in three ways:

-We will begin with the safest and easiest option โ using a minimum purchase WooCommerce plugin.
-For this demonstration, we will use the free plugin Min Max Control.
+Using a plugin is the safest and fastest option for non-technical merchants.
+For this demonstration, we will use the free plugin Min Max Control (Min Max Quantity & Step Control for WooCommerce).

 To install the WooCommerce min max quantity plugin free,